Probiotics for children. What parents should know

 When should parents give them to their children – at the start of the course or after?

-What forms of probiotics for which age groups – i.e., drops for babies/ gummies, etc.?
+What forms of probiotics for which age groups?

 Probiotics are available in different forms suitable for various age groups, making it easier to incorporate them into a child’s diet.
 For babies, probiotics are often available as liquid drops or powders that can be easily mixed with milk or formula, ensuring they are gentle on a baby’s developing digestive system.